Intaj21/TelegramPDFBot-Deploy-Ready/README.md

-# TelegramPDFBot-Deploy-Ready
-Telegram bot to convert PDF to Word/Image/Resize etc
+# Telegram PDF Bot

+Deploy this bot using [Render.com](https://render.com).

+Steps:

+1. Clone or upload this repo
+2. Add your Telegram BOT_TOKEN in the environment
+3. Deploy with python main.py